 Indirect moxibustion is applied by lighting one end of a moxa stick and holding it a few inches away from the skin, usually around the inserted needles.
 The goal is to bring heat to the area without burning.
 The intensity of the heat is adjusted according to the patient’s condition and comfort.
-Indirect moxa is considered to induce a gradual localized vasodilatation response.
+Indirect moxa causes the blood vessels to expand.
 In addition to increasing the local blood flow, indirect moxibustion is extremely comforting and relaxing.

 In this technique, loose moxa or a portion of moxa-stick is placed on the handle of an inserted needle and ignited to generate heat.
 Needle moxa delivers heat to the very deep levels of patient’s body.

-Cupping is a method of relieving local congestion by applying a partial vacuum that is created in a cup, either by heat or by suction.
+Cupping is a therapeutic technique where suction is applied to the skin using glass or plastic cups.
 Cupping has been used for thousands of years.
 Although it is often associated with Traditional Chinese Medicine, Ancient Egyptians and Greeks also used cupping therapy.
 In fact, the oldest recorded medical textbook, Ebers Papyrus, written in approximately 1550 BCE in Egypt, mentions cupping.